FeBarbosa/MC613/README.md

 ## MC613 - Laboratório de Circuitos Digitais (UNICAMP-IC course)

-This repository has all the laboratories of MC613 course.
+This repository has all the laboratories solutions of MC613 course (first semester of 2020).

 ### Laboratory 01: A simple hotel light switch controller
   - Files: